Use Kafka with C#

 Using client ⇆ broker encryption (SSL)

-If you have chosen to enable client ⇆ broker encryption on your Kafka cluster, see here for information on the certificates required to establish an SSL connection to your Kafka cluster.
+If you have chosen to enable client ⇆ broker encryption on your Kafka cluster, please refer to this document for step by step instructions to establish an SSL connection to your Kafka cluster.

 Producing Messages